amy/shetalks/README.md

 > Handlers are closures

 Next Steps:
-> Combine routes + handlers packages into a http package
+> Combine routes + handlers packages into a http package.
+Think more about packages and what functions are exportable.
+Maybe just put everything into the shetalks package?
 > Abstract out handler logic (Ex: encode / decode -> just attach whatever encoder / decoder you want as well as header format), Include a context.
 > API Versioning
 > Docker compose out the server